enriko-riba/OpenRender/README.md

 ## Texture binding
 In order to bind textures to samplers during draw calls, the Material needs to contain the texture descriptions and it needs to be initialized.
-The textures defined in the material are automatically sent to shader programs and bound to following sampler names.
+The textures defined in the material are automatically bound to following sampler names.

 ### Sampler names
 ```